seung-gu/chart_ocr_processor/DEVELOPMENT_LOG.md

 **Preprocessing Techniques Tested**:

-We tested 14 different preprocessing techniques on the chart images.
+Fourteen different preprocessing techniques were tested on the chart images.
 Results shown below in a 3×5 grid for easy comparison:

 <table>
 <tr>